tenzir/tenzir/web/docs/use-vast/ingest/README.md

 ## Map events to schemas

-For some input formats, such as JSON and CSV, VAST requires an existing [schema][schemas] to find the corresponding type definition and use higher-level types.
+For some input formats, such as JSON and CSV, VAST requires an existing schema to find the corresponding type definition and use higher-level types.

 There exist two ways to tell VAST how to map events to schemas: